-Hydrotherapy is proven to be a safe and effective treatment in accelerating the rate of recovery.
+Hydrotherapy, also known as aquatic physiotherapy or aquatic therapy, is proven to be a safe and effective treatment in accelerating the rate of recovery for wide ranging conditions:

-Hydrotherapy pools reduce gravity by one seventh when a patient is immersed into the water, and it can facilitate exercise techniques that offer both resistance and support.
-The temperature in our hydrotherapy pool also prompts muscle relaxation, facilitates stretching and generally helps to reduce pain sensations.
+Gravity is reduced by one seventh when a patient is immersed into the water, and it can facilitate exercise techniques that offer both resistance and support.
+The warm temperature also prompts muscle relaxation, facilitates stretching and generally helps to reduce pain.

 - Hip, knee and shoulder pain

 - Surgically managed fractures

 - Arthritis (including Rheumatoid Arthritis, Osteoarthritis and Ankylosing Spondylitis)